-ECN201 Principles of Macroeconomics (3)
+ECN201 Principles of Macroeconomics (3) ECN202 Principles of Microeconomics (3)

 Select a 4-credit course with lab numbered 100 or above from the Biological and Physical Science Lab list.
 Students may also choose a course from the Biological and Physical Lab Science AGEC list.